segmentio/segment-docs/src/connections/destinations/catalog/braze/index.md

 ### Migrating to v2 of the Braze Web SDK
 There are currently two major [versions](https://github.com/Appboy/appboy-web-sdk/blob/master/CHANGELOG.md#breaking) of this SDK: 1 and 2.
 Segment currently supports both as migrating to Version 2 requires some important changes to your website.

-If you have never implemented Braze on your site, either via Segment or natively, you can ignore this section.
+If you have never implemented Braze on your site, either using Segment or natively, you can ignore this section.
 If you have had Braze running before and want to migrate to Version 2 **you must ensure you remove all references to `appboy.min.css` from your site.** This is very important as it will cause issues with Version 2 of their SDK.
-Once you have done this you can select Version 2 via the "Braze Web SDK Version" with your Segment Settings UI.
+Once you have done this you can select Version 2 using the "Braze Web SDK Version" with your Segment Settings UI.

 ## Using Braze with Personas